phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_from_source_github.rst

 Build QIMP SDK image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The QIMP SDK is a collection of four standalone function SDKs, namely, IM SDK, Qualcomm® Neural Processing SDK, Qualcomm® AI Engine direct SDK, and the TensorFlow Lite runtime.
+It also includes reference applications that you can use to develop use cases.

+For more details, see `QIMP SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-51>`__.

 1. Download Qualcomm Yocto and the supporting layers:

-   .. note:: The ``<manifest release tag>`` for QIMP SDK build is the
-             same as the BSP build.
+   .. note:: The ``<manifest release tag>`` for QIMP SDK build is the same as the BSP build.
 Clone the QIMP SDK layer on top of the BSP build.

    ::